ianstormtaylor/void/docs/random.md

 import { Random } from 'void'
 ```

-The `Random` namespace contains the main methods you use to configure and control sketches in Random.
-You use them to setup your canvas, define custom traits, and hook up interactions.
+The `Random` namespace contains methods that help in generating seeded random values.
+This includes the basics like booleans, floats, and integers.
+But also more complex use cases like choosing elements from an array, generating simplex noise, unit vectors, etc.

+All the methods are fully treeshakeable, so you will only bundle what you use.

 - [**Basics**](#basics)
   - [`Random.bool()`](#randombool)